d-urban/notes-app/README.md

 - `index.html` — Frontend UI served by the app
 - `scripts/migrate_from_long_short_to_one_type.py` — One-time migration script for upgrading from older versions
 - `scripts/create_systemd_service.sh` — Sets up and enables a systemd service to auto-start the app on boot
+- `scripts/merge_dbs.py` — Merges two database files into `notes.db.new`, with deduplication and pre-merge backups